Minimal SU(6) Gauge-Higgs Grand Unification: Potential for the PNGBs

 where $N_r=-4N_c$ for quarks, $N_r=3$ for gauge bosons, and $\rho_r$ denotes the corresponding spectral functions, whose roots at $-p^2=m_{n;r}^2,\, n\in \mathbb{N}$ encode the physical spectra.

-Along the zero singlet and leptoquark vev direction ($s=c=0$), the potential depends on a limited number of parameters.
+Along the $s=c=0$ direction, the potential depends on a limited number of parameters.
 In terms of spectral functions, the dominant contributions come from the top quark, the $W$- and $Z$-bosons and the discussed third generation up-type exotic sector.
 The latter contribution to the Higgs potential is crucial for successful EWSB, since the top quark tends to destabilize the potential which the gauge bosons alone cannot offset \cite{Agashe:2004rs}.
 We focus on the parameter space where the impact of lighter generations can be safely discarded, requiring slightly suppressed $M_{d,l}$ for those generations.
-In consequence, neglecting the bottom and tau sectors (whose contributions become similarly small for small $M_{d,l}$), the EW sector of the potential depends on four parameters: $c_{15}$, $c_{20}$, $M_u$, and $M_{\tilde{u}}$, where $c_i \equiv m_i R$, with $m_i$ the Dirac bulk masses of the 5D fermions.\footnote{Note that, in contrast to conventional GHU, the top mass is proportional to UV-brane interactions, see~Eq.\eqref{eq:5d-fermion-UVyuk}, which induces a more UV localized $t_R$.}
+In consequence, neglecting the bottom and tau sectors (whose contributions become similarly small for small $M_{d,l}$), the EW sector of the potential depends on four parameters: $c_{15}$, $c_{20}$, $M_u$, and $M_{\tilde{u}}$, where $c_i \equiv m_i R$, with $m_i$ the Dirac bulk masses of the 5D fermions.

-We will now check the EWSB structure in the warped $SU(6)$ framework by evaluating the potential along the Higgs direction with $s=c=0$.
-In order to evade collider constraints (see below) we take the IR scale sufficiently large at $1/R^{\prime} = 10$ TeV.
+We will now check the EWSB structure in the warped $SU(6)$ framework by evaluating the potential along the Higgs direction.
+To evade collider constraints (see below) we take the IR scale sufficiently large at $1/R^{\prime} = 10$ TeV.
 In turn, the correct $W$ boson mass is obtained for a dimensionful $SU(6)$ gauge coupling $g_5=g_*R^{1/2}\sim 3.8R^{1/2}$.
 For our numerical evaluation, we scan the third generation brane masses in $0.1\!<\!M_{u,\tilde{u}}\!<\!3$, with $c_i \sim {\cal O}(1)$, always requiring that the resulting fermion masses reside in a window close to their extracted values at $\mu \sim f_\pi$, where $f_\pi = 2 \sqrt{R}/g_5 R^\prime$ is the PNGB decay constant.
 We also filter the points such that no too light excitations appear and that $v\approx 246$\,GeV.

 In Fig.~\ref{figure1} we present the resulting Higgs mass correlated with the mass of the top quark.
 Remarkably, after fixing the vev and the correct $m_t(\mu\!\!=\!\!f_\pi) \sim 140$\,GeV, the model predicts a light Higgs in excellent agreement with observation.